jonnycarling/training/README.md

 > **Remember:** The beauty of R is that you can tailor your analyses in a million different ways.
 > Don't presume these examples even scratch the surface of what R can do!
 And don't be scared to try some coding of your own - you can always press **CTRL+Z** to undo your edits :)

+There are 10 steps to follow, which (sort of) get a little more tricky as you work through them.

 ---
 ### STEP 1: Downloading and installing the neccessary stuff